Texas Counseling License Requirements

 1. Decide which area of counseling to pursue.

 Counseling is a broad field and can involve working with different individuals, families, or groups.
 First, you should decide what populations or issues you would like to work with as this can impact the education and training you will need to earn licensure.

 2. Earn the degree(s) required for your counseling practice area.

 Each type of licensure has different requirements, so it is important to research the requirements beforehand.
 Most pathways to professional counseling licensure in Texas require at least a master’s degree.
-If you are seeking to become a Licensed Professional Counselor (LPC) or a Licensed Marriage and Family Counselor (LMFC), you must complete an advanced degree in a counseling-related field, whereas if you are a prospective school counselor, you must complete a master’s degree approved by the Texas Education Agency.
+If you are seeking to become a Licensed Professional Counselor (LPC) or a Licensed Marriage and Family Therapist (LMFT), you must complete an advanced degree in a counseling-related field, whereas if you are a prospective school counselor, you must complete a master’s degree approved by the Texas Education Agency (TEA).
 Licensure as a Licensed Chemical Dependency Counselor (LCDC) only requires an associate’s degree, although the clinical internship requirements are longer for this type of licensure and a bachelor’s or master’s degree can help reduce these requirements.